1587/speaking-exam/00-part5.md

 i have some reasons as follows:

-firstly: students will have more money to buy study equipment, such as ipad, computer or smartphone. their will study efficiently. they can learn online courses at anywhere, and disscuss with their classmates and teachers in time.
+firstly: students will have more money to buy study equipment, such as ipad, computer or smartphone. they will study efficiently. they can learn online courses at anywhere, and disscuss with their classmates and teachers in time.